Wouldn't it be just great if everyone got along with everyone?

 Conclusion

 For project managers, conflict resolution involves trying to understand the subtleties of a conflict, and learning when to use the different approaches to conflict resolution.
-There is no one way that will help everyone deal with every single conflict situation, but by taking the time to first acknowledge and understand the cause of the conflict, project managers can develop a resolution style that incorporates different ways of dealing with conflicts.
+There's no single way that will help everyone deal with every conflict situation, but by taking the time to first acknowledge and understand the cause of the conflict, project managers can develop a resolution style that incorporates different ways of dealing with conflicts.

-Don't shy away from problems; embracing it and managing it quickly will lead to an agile learning team, enhanced communication, and help you and your team get work done more effectively to produce better project outcomes.
+So don't shy away from problems!
+Embracing them and managing them quickly will lead to a motivated team, enhanced communication, and help you and your team get work done more effectively to produce better project outcomes.